xraypy/xraylarch/_sources/xafs/feffpaths.rst.txt

 varying :math:`k` spacing, and that this spacing becomes fairly large at high :math:`k`.

-Example:  Adding FEFF files
+Example:  Adding Feff files
 ===========================================================

-Now, we add some FEFF files together, applying some path parameters.
+Now, we add some Feff files together, applying some path parameters.
 The example is actually very similar to the one above except that we use :func:`ff2chi` to create a :math:`\chi(k)` from a list of paths, and put the result into its own group.
 Thus: